LensPlaysGames/CMake_OpenGLBasics/README.md

 Once built, navigate to the build directory and open up the Visual Studio solution (be sure to open with the correct version of Visual Studio). \
 Once the solution is open, select the correct build target configuration with the dropdown at the top (default is "Debug" but "Release" has much better performance). \
 Once the target is set correctly, build the solution.
-This can be done quickly using `F6` or through the Build dropdown at the top. \
+This can be done using `F6` or through the Build dropdown at the top. \
+Beware, this may take several minutes!
+I recommend getting up and stretching, using the restroom, or even just drinking some water. \
 If all goes well, you will end up with a .exe in the 'OpenGLBasics/Release' directory.
 Run this to run the program.

+If you encounter errors, submit an issue and I will do my best to help you and update this guide with any likely speed-bumps along the way.